oliverspeer/labStat/README.md

 -) fuse row 2 with row 1 DONE 23.3.23
 -) pivot long with title split 23.3.23

-sum unique orders
-sum tax points
+sum unique orders done 25.3.23 sum tax points 25.3.23 over quarters 25.3.23
-over quarters
 % in/decrease
 add units
+TAT? with data from remisol?
+how many tests / h and FTE
 go for refference intervals